 By Derek Schwabe

-Derek Schwabe is a research associate at Bread for the World Institute.
+Derek Schwabe is a research associate in Bread for the World Institute.